-As stress and negativity continue to prevent us from thriving personally and professionally, I share ways to meet life with humour and a positive outlook.
-I also reveal how seeing the lighter side of life helps us fulfill our potential and improves our odds for success.
+As stress and negativity prevent us from thriving personally and professionally, Susan offers ways to meet adversity with humour and a positive outlook.
+Based on what neuroscience and positive psychology studies have proven, Susan also shares the importance of seeing the lighter side of life by revealing the significant connection between our mindset and success.

-Professionally speaking, I’ve taken a winding road.
-After earning a Theatre Arts degree from the University of Waterloo, I moved to Toronto and began performing stand-up comedy.
-Five years into my budding comedy career, fear, self-doubt, and negative self-talk manifested into depression and anxiety which led me to hang up my microphone not knowing if I would be able to perform on stage again.
+Professionally speaking, Susan has taken a winding road.
+After earning a Theatre Arts degree from the University of Waterloo, Susan moved to Toronto and began performing stand-up comedy.
+Five years into her budding comedy career, fear, self-doubt, and negative self-talk manifested into depression and anxiety which led Susan to quit doing comedy and uncertain if she would be able to perform on stage again.

-After leaving comedy, I landed a Human Resources position with the Ontario Government – long story and feel free to laugh.
-During my career as an Organizational Learning and Development Consultant, I was asked to present a comical presentation about wellness at a staff meeting.
-My presentation was a smash-hit and since that day I have been using my comedic powers for good, rather than evil.
+After leaving stand-up comedy, Susan landed a Human Resources position with the Ontario Government – long story and feel free to laugh.
+During her career as an Organizational Learning and Development Consultant, Susan was asked to present a comical presentation about wellness at a staff meeting.
+Susan’s presentation was a smash-hit and since that day she have been using her comedic powers for good, rather than evil.
 A humourist/inspirational speaker was born.

-After I found my way back on stage, I began a personal journey of healing and improving my mental health by exploring spirituality, mindfulness, yoga, and Buddhism.
+After Susan returned to the stage, she began a personal journey of healing and improving her mental health by exploring spirituality, mindfulness, yoga, and Buddhism.

-After all of my research, sun salutations, meditating, chanting, praying, and Oprah, I have learned that the reason we humans are so stressed is that we think too much.
-And by that, I mean we get caught up in those negative narratives in our head and allow them to tip us into that downward spiral.
+After all of Susan’s research, sun salutations, meditating, chanting, praying, and Oprah, she has learned that the reason we humans are so stressed is that we think too much.
+And by that, she means we believe our negative narratives too much and allow them to tip us into that downward spiral.

-Let’s see what happens when your group doesn’t take life and more importantly, their thoughts about life too seriously.
+Let’s see what happens when your group doesn’t take life too seriously and more importantly, their thoughts about life too seriously.

 You can contact Susan by phone or email: